Counting $h^0(D)$ on primary Burniat surfaces: Application to the study of Ulrich bundles on

 from which we read $(a-\frac 12)^2 \leq (\ell-\frac 32)^2$.
 If $\ell \geq 2$, then $\ell \geq a+1$.
 Similarly, $\ell \geq b+1$ and $\ell \geq c+1$ hold, thus $\ell \geq M$.
 This proves the inequality \eqref{eq: 1-eff} for $\ell \geq 2$.
 If $\ell = 1$, then $(a- \frac12)^2 \leq \frac 14$, hence either $a = 0$ or $a=1$.
 This proves $\ell \geq M$ for $\ell=1$. \end{proof}

 \begin{proposition} Assume that the divisor $D \in \Pic X$ is cohomologically trivial; that is, it satisfies $h^p(D) = 0$ for all $p$.
 If $d = (D.K_X) \geq 6$, then $D$ is nef. \end{proposition} \begin{proof} Assume $D$ is not nef.
+By Proposition~\ref{prop: Kleiman criterion}, there exists a curve $\sZ_i$ with $i\in\{0,3\}$ such that $(D.\sZ_i) < 0$.
 Without loss of generality, we may assume $(D.A_0) < 0$.
 In the short exact sequence

 we have $h^1(\mathcal O_{A_0}(D)) > 0$ since $A_0$ is an elliptic curve and $(D.A_0) < 0$.
 Then,